mykolq/zabbix_lsi_template/README.md

 ## Main features

-* Discovery of controllers, logical discs, physical discs, batteries (bbu an cv) without scripts on servers side (it uses parsing of json and java script on zabbix side)
+* Discovery of controllers, logical discs, physical discs, batteries (bbu an cv) without scripts on servers side (it uses parsing of json and java scripts on zabbix side)
 * Monitoring controllers, logical, physical discs, batteries
 * Useful with OS, where storcli works
 * Comfortable changing of time intervals by macroses.